Updated December 2014

 - 1 Linn County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 2 health care professionals from Linn County participated in KU Medical Center continuing education courses and conferences in Fiscal Year 2014.
+- 2 health care professionals from Linn County participated in KU Medical Center continuing education courses and conferences in FY14.

 Are we forgetting anything?